ntop/ntopng/doc/src/what_is_ntopng.rst

 ntopng Professional
 -------------------

-The Professional version offers some extra features with respect to the Community, which are particularly useful for SMEs, including graphical reports, traffic profiles, LDAP authentication, Nagios integration.
+The Professional version offers some extra features with respect to the Community, which are particularly useful for SMEs, including graphical reports, traffic profiles and LDAP authentication.

 ntopng Enterprise M
 -------------------